jpverkamp/blog/content/programming/daily-programmer/2016-07-14-solving-loop-puzzles.md

             return repr(self.data)
 ```

 That's actually enough by itself to solve some puzzles.
 But sometimes, particularly in larger puzzles, you'll reach states where two arrangements are still possible.
-In those cases, we want to take a {{< wikipedia "backtracking" >}} step: choose each of the possible states in turn and assume it is correct, switching back to the constraint solver until the next block.
+In those cases, we want to take a [[wiki:backtracking]]() step: choose each of the possible states in turn and assume it is correct, switching back to the constraint solver until the next block.
 If a solution is found in that branch, just return.
 If not, try the next branch from that position.

 ```python
 def solve(puzzle):